 The solicitation period closed 29 July 2016.

-ERAP is a contractual program (not an academic grant) whereby the USG pays for scholarly research and analysis on issues of concern to those institutions responsible for U.S. national security and strategy, but especially to the U.S. Army and to the Department of Defense.
-All international scholars and other experts who are not affiliated with the U.S. military, the U.S. Government, or for-profit consulting firms are eligible.
-The selection process is highly competitive, and interested parties are encouraged to refer to the USAWC's Key Strategic Issues List (KSIL), available online, for a range of relevant topics.
-The expected end-product of an ERAP contract is a well-written, well-researched monograph of 40-50 pages that contains substantive recommendations for U.S. policy; it is deliverable within one year of the date the contract is awarded.
-Payment occurs after the product has been received, reviewed, and accepted by SSI.
+ERAP is a contractual program (not an academic grant) whereby the U.S. Government pays for scholarly research and analysis on issues of concern to the institutions responsible for U.S. national security and strategy, but especially the U.S. Army and the Department of Defense.
+Contributing scholars are drawn from within the United States and abroad, with international scholars and other experts not affiliated with the U.S. military, the U.S. Government, or for-profit consulting firms eligible.
+All topics of strategic interest will be considered, but proposals need to cite specifically why the subject is of critical strategic importance to the U.S. Army, the U.S. Department of Defense, and/or the U.S. Government.